topliceanu/stand/README.md

 3. If you use [vagrant](https://www.vagrantup.com/) then simply clone the repo into a folder then issue `$ vagrant up`
     - if you don't use it, please consider learning it, it's easy to install and to get started with.
     - If you don't use it, then you have to:
-         - install mongodb and have it running on `localhost:27017`.
          - install node.js and all node packages required in development using `$ npm install`
          - For reference, see `./vagrant_boostrap.sh` for instructions on how to setup all dependencies on a fresh ubuntu 14.04 machine.
     - Run the tests to make sure you have a correct setup: `$ npm run test`